Liliana327/prueba-shel_simple/README.md

 | _putchar.c  | function that improves output from a system call to wirte data out of buffer |

 ## Compilation
-Your shell will be compiled this way:
+Your shell will be compiled this way _:

 ```sh
 $gcc -Wall -Werror -Wextra -pedantic *.c -o hsh